Skip to main content

 Understanding tree value helps justify management expenditure:

-• Property value impact: Trees' contribution to property values and marketability
+• Amenity impact: Trees' contribution to shade, presentation, and site character

 • Energy savings: Cooling and wind protection benefits